A project launched with much fanfare in 2015 has begun scanning the skies for hints of intelligent extraterrestrial life.

 The new setup will also allow scientists to better distinguish between signals of interest from afar and human-made noises, such as radio interference from airplanes, cellphones and satellites.

-In a live press conference this morning, flanked by Stephen Hawking and other notable scientists, Russian billionaire Yuri Milner announced the financing of one of the largest efforts to find life beyond Earth.
-The $100 million initiative, dubbed Project Breakthrough Listen, will cover an initial period of 10 years and focus on finding artificial radio signals from more than 1 billions stars and 100 galaxies beyond the Milky Way.
+Back in 2015, Milner announced the financing of one of the largest efforts to find life beyond Earth.
+At the time, he was flanked by Stephen Hawking and other notable scientists.
+(Hawking died in March 2018.)
+The $100 million initiative was intended to fuel an initial period of 10 years and focus on finding artificial radio signals from more than 1 billions stars and 100 galaxies beyond the Milky Way.

 "We now know for a fact that there are candidates in the galaxy, a few billion," Milner told Time.
 "Telescope time used to be harder to get, but now there is an opportunity for private endeavors to buy telescope time.
 And finally Moore’s Law: we can design a backend infrastructure capable of processing huge amounts of data much faster than ever before.
 We want to marry the best of Silicon Valley’s capabilities with the best science can offer."